sabbour/app-routing-tutorial/README.md

-# Application routing add-on for AKS internals
+# Application routing add-on for AKS training

 The application routing add-on with NGINX delivers the following: